-The Group holds no stock and as such has no exposure to commodities.
+The Group holds no stock at the year end and as such has no exposure to commodities.

-NOTES TO THE ACCOUNTS - GROUP (continued) FOR THE YEAR ENDED 30 SEPTEMBER 2021
+NOTES TO THE ACCOUNTS - GROUP (continued) FOR THE YEAR ENDED 30 SEPTEMBER 2022

 17. FINANCIAL INSTRUMENTS (continued)

 LIQUIDITY RISK

 The Group's liquidity is dependent on the cash balances available and it is the Group's policy to place surplus cash on deposit to ensure it has an appropriate rate of return.
 The Board reviews an annual 12 month financial projection as well as information regarding cash balances.